The Complete Guide To Long Term Care Insurance For Retirement Planning

 What Does Long-Term Care Insurance Cover?

 Long-term care insurance premiums vary, but they can easily cost a few thousand dollars a year for retired people.
 The premiums may be worth it, however, as this kind of LTCI could help you handle tens or even hundreds of thousands of dollars worth of expenses.
 And while most policies set limits on the amount of time they will provide coverage, a three to five year maximum is likely to cover any needed care.
-After all, according to the CDC, the average length of time spent in a nursing home is a little over two years.
+After all, according to the Centers for Disease Control (CDC) the average length of time spent in a nursing home is a little over two years.

 At the same time, you may have valid concerns that you will need care for longer than a few years.
 If both you and your spouse buy LTCI, you can often find shared-care riders, which can offer you extra insurance in case you need care for more time than a single policy allows.
 Under these riders, if one of you exhausts your benefits, you can begin to dip into the benefits provided by your spouse’s policy.
 What’s more, with most LTCI policies, you can access this benefit if one spouse passes away even if the policy terminates upon death.
 Note that this rider may increase your premium, and to get this rider, you typically both need to buy the same type of policy from the same insurer.

 Most people consider buying this kind of health insurance as they approach retirement age.
 You can certainly purchase these policies when you are younger, however.
 Some companies may even offer group policies to employees as a benefit.
-Especially if your employer also offers help paying premiums as part of a retirement package, this might be a good option for you.
 All other things being equal, the younger you are when you buy your policy, the lower your premiums, but make sure your premiums won’t increase as you get older.

 Note, too, that if you already have certain pre-existing conditions or serious health issues in your health history, you could get declined.
 Even if you aren’t declined, you may pay more or find that the company imposes a waiting period for before it will pay for care for such pre-existing conditions.
 Typically, these waiting periods can last for six months or longer.